henrik/fixme/README.md

 ### Selectively disable

 If you e.g. don't want your CI server to raise, make it set the environment variable `DISABLE_FIXME_LIB`.

+### Pro-tips

+* Make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what you're meant to change.
+* If a FIXME raises right in a class/module, rather than inside an instance method, there may be follow-on errors (about missing methods and such) since the rest of that file won't execute.
+Being aware of this can help understand otherwise confusing CI failures.

 ## Installation